 I haven’t been sleeping very well lately.
-It has been rugged.
+It’s been rough.
 And after counseling many people on sleep issues, I can’t believe it took me so long to finally do something about it.
-Last night, I took a scant 1/4 teaspoon of some Nova Decarbed Cannabis Infused Coconut Oil and I slept like a baby.
+Last night, I took a scant 1/4 teaspoon of some Nova Decarbed Cannabis Coconut Oil and I slept like a baby.
 Well… like someone else’s baby.
 It was 8 hours of pure bliss and I woke up feeling well rested and cheerful.

 And this morning, when my brain got all fired up from all of those REM cycles, I started thinking about how I sometimes take cannabis infused oils for granted.

 Since I have a kid and a business and a busy life these days, I don’t use cannabis infused oils during the day anymore.
 After taking several tolerance breaks and microdosing cannabis regularly, I find them to be very strong and somewhat difficult to dose.

 Sometimes when I take cannabis infused oil, I like the effects so much that I take more and end up groggy and usually get the munchies.
 Sometimes I overdo it from the start.
 Sometimes they’re totally perfect and I feel like goldilocks.

 But every once in awhile, I member.
 I member how infused oils changed my life several years ago.
 And when I check back in and try them again, I’m always taken aback at how helpful these infusions really can be.

 I find infused oils incredible for help sleeping or calming mad anxiety and for releasing painful tension.
 I used to be prescribed a muscle relaxer in my pill popping days and fat based infusions have been a great replacement for that.

 Many of you have asked me which oil is best for making weed edibles or cannacaps, and I wanted to celebrate cannabis infused oils this morning by sharing this excerpt from Wake + Bakethat goes over all of that.